-GUAM PUMPKIN DONUTS WITH FRESH PUMPKIN
+GUAM PUMPKIN DONUTS WITH FRESH PUMPKIN - single batch

-This is double the recipe for pumpkin donuts, or boñelos kalamasa, in my book, Remember Guam.
-I'm using fresh pumpkin this round, instead of canned pumpkin which makes for a more tasty, crispy, and chewy donut...yum!
-Boñelos kalamasa is excellent on it's own though sometimes I do like to coat it with cinnamon and sugar, and powdered sugar.
+This is the same recipe for pumpkin donuts, or boñelos kalamasa, in my book, Remember Guam, except I'm using fresh pumpkin.
+Fresh pumpkin makes for a more tasty, crispy, and chewy donut...yum!
+Boñelos kalamasa is excellent on its own though sometimes I do like to coat it with cinnamon and sugar, and powdered sugar.

-Line a baking tray with a non-stick material like parchment paper.
+To cook fresh pumpkin, line a baking tray with a non-stick material like parchment paper.
 Scrub and clean the outside of the whole kalamasa then wipe dry.
 Cut it in half.
 Remove the innards.
 Sprinkle a little bit of salt over the flesh.
 Place the pumpkin halves faced down on the parchment paper.
 Use a small knife to pierce the skin of each half about 10 times.
 Preheat your oven then bake the pumpkin at 365 degrees for 45 minutes.
 To check the kalamasa for doneness, use a fork to push on the skin.
 If it's soft, the pumpkin is done; if not, bake another 15 minutes and check again.
 Cool for 20 minutes then turn the halves over.
 Use a spoon to scrape the flesh and place in a bowl.
 Cool to room temperature then cover and keep in the fridge overnight.
 The flesh is soft enough that it doesn't need to be pureed.